 Primark Foundation Review

-When I was in the store playing with the testers, I noticed there was a great range of colours available.
+When I was in the store playing with the testers, I noticed there was a great range of colours available in the Primark foundation.
 Application of the tester was silky but I wasn’t really using my normal tools.
 I was just smearing it on my arm with my fingers; not quite true to how I’d be using it at home.

 I noticed the coverage seemed good, it glided on and stayed put when I gave it a rub.
 Since it was a busy Saturday morning, I decided I’d been hogging the testers long enough and it was cheap enough to try at home.